SN Chapter 8

 "..."

-Raymond sat on the bed, staring at her with a dazed expression.
-He looked slowly around the room, then finally lifted his clothes to check the mark of violence on his stomach.
-He seemed unable to distinguish dream from reality.
+Raymond sat on the bed and stared at her with a blank face.
+He looked slowly around the room, then finally lifted his jacket to confirm the evidence of violence on his solar plexus.
+He appeared to be determining whether this was a dream.

 "Rosaline?"